smol-ai/developer/readme.md

 We were working on a Chrome Extension, which requires images to be generated, so we added some usecase specific code in there to skip destroying/regenerating them, that we haven't decided how to generalize.

-We dont have access to GPT4-32k, but if we did, we'd explore dumping entire API/SDK documentation into context.
+We don't have access to GPT4-32k, but if we did, we'd explore dumping entire API/SDK documentation into context.

 The feedback loop is very slow right now (`time` says about 2-4 mins to generate a program with GPT4, even with parallelization due to Modal (occasionally spiking higher)), but it's a safe bet that it will go down over time (see also "future directions" below).